drsanchikagupta/Agentic-AI-for-interview-scheduling/README.md

 3.  **Contextual Memory:** By maintaining a message history, the system simulates a stateful experience.
 In production, this data is persisted to a database, allowing the agent to resume long-running tasks without losing progress.

 ### Operational Impact
 This design shifts the paradigm from linear task execution to an **agentic model**.
-It allows digital workers to autonomously drive outcomes—such as resolving scheduling conflicts—while providing full auditability through detailed reasoning logs.
-The separation of planning and execution layers ensures the system remains robust even in highly distributed and high-compliance environments.
+It allows digital workers to autonomously drive outcomes such as resolving scheduling conflicts while providing full auditability through detailed reasoning logs.
+The separation of planning and execution layers ensures the system remains robust even in highly distributed and high compliance environments.